2020-21 game bird hunting forecast

 In Lake County, the best chukar hunting opportunities are along the desert rims such as Diablo, Coglan, Abert and Coleman in the southeast portion of the county.

-Smaller numbers of wild turkey are distributed throughout the southern portion of the Keno Unit available for the spring turkey season.
+Wild turkey are distributed throughout the southern portion of the Keno Unit.
+Several transplants and natural production have resulted in a slight increase of birds on the landscape available for the spring turkey season.
+There is no fall turkey season in Klamath or Lake county.
 In Lake County, turkey numbers are very low.

 Wild pheasant numbers remain at extremely low levels.
 Unlimited Pheasants will be releasing pheasants at Klamath Wildlife Area and selected private lands open to the public.
 The Summer Lake Wildlife Area doesn’t release pheasants, and wild pheasant populations on the wildlife area, already very low, appear to be down this year with very few broods having been observed this past summer.

-Chukar - Surveys on established routes yielded 54 chukar per 10 miles and good production with 11.4 chicks per brood.
-This is a 15 percent increase from last year and is 23 percent above the 10-year average of 40.7 birds per 10 miles.
-The most productive routes were along the west side of the Owyhee Reservoir and Cottonwood Canyon southwest of Harper.
+Chukar - Surveys on established routes yielded 29 birds per 10 miles, this is a 46 percent decrease from last year and 37 percent below the 10-year average of 46 birds per 10 miles.
+Brood production was average at 10.3 chicks per brood but total number of brood classified was significantly lower than previous years.
+The most productive routes were along the Owyhee Reservoir and Cottonwood Canyon southwest of Harper.

-Pheasant - Surveys along established routes yielded 3.4 birds per 10 miles, a 39 percent decrease in number of birds observed from last year’s survey and 50.6 percent below the 10-year average.
-Chick production was fair at 4.0 chicks per brood.
+Pheasant - Surveys along established routes yielded 4.3 birds per 10 miles, a 26 percent increase in number of birds observed from last year’s survey and 35 percent below the 10-year average.
+Chick production was great at 5 chicks per brood.
 Hunting prospects will vary depending on the farming practices in the area where you have permission to hunt.
 The outlying areas around Willow Creek and Vale have higher bird numbers than areas closer to Ontario and Nyssa.
-Those areas with suitable year round habitat continue to produce pheasants.

-California quail - Surveys on established routes yielded 41.5 quail per 10 miles, up 5.7 percent over last year and 2.5 percent above the 10-year average.
-Production was good at 9.9 chicks per brood with similar production observed in both agricultural and range lands.
+California quail - Surveys on established routes yielded 32 quail per 10 miles, a 24 percent decline from last year and 23 percent below the 10-year average.
+Production was good at 9.8 chicks per brood with similar production observed in both agricultural and range lands.

-Pheasants have been on a steady decline and are not normally counted in large numbers throughout these counties.
-This year, pheasants were at 96 percent of their 10-year average.
-Most pheasants observed on surveys this summer were in Sherman County.
+Pheasants are not normally counted in large numbers throughout these counties.
+This year, pheasants were at 111 percent of their 10-year average.
+Most pheasants observed on surveys this summer were in Sherman County, which is the norm for Mid-Columbia district.

 Hunters can find pheasants in and around farmlands throughout Sherman and Wasco counties and they are mostly a private land hunting opportunity.
 There is some opportunity to hunt them on private lands through ODFW’s UCAP program.
 Call The Dalles field office at 541 296 4628 to learn more about this program.
 Hunters can also find a few pheasants on Lower Deschutes Wildlife Area along the Deschutes River.

-Chukars are one of the premier upland hunting opportunities throughout the Mid-Columbia district.
-Chukars had a below average brood production year and were at 83 percent of their 10-year average count.
-Hunters can find chukar throughout The John Day and Deschutes River Canyons and they can be hunted on public lands within the river canyons.
+Chukar hunting is the premier upland hunting opportunity in the Mid-Columbia district.
+Chukars had a brood production year well above the 10-year average.
+Summer surveys indicate they are at 196 percent of their 10-year average.
+Hunters can find Chukar throughout The John Day and Deschutes River Canyons and they can be hunted on public lands within the river canyons.
 Popular access points include the Macks Canyon access road in the Deschutes, Lower Deschutes Wildlife Area, and Cottonwood Canyon State Park in The John Day.

-Surveys indicate a poor brood production year for California quail.
-They were at only 33 percent of their 10-year average, but still continue to be the most commonly counted upland species throughout the Mid-Columbia district.
+Surveys indicate a strong rebound for California quail in the mid-Columbia.
+Surveys indicate quail at 114 percent of their 10-year average, with 527 birds counted on surveys opposed to only 145 in 2019.
 Quail are mostly associated with heavy cover adjacent to riparian areas.

 Hunters can find mountain quail in forested portions of the district.
 They are rarely counted on surveys so it is difficult to comment on trends over time.

 There are turkeys throughout all three counties in the Mid-Columbia.
-Fifty fall tags are available through a controlled hunt draw in the White River unit.
-In 2019 the Maupin and Biggs units are included in the general Central Oregon season for the first time, and 900 tags are available starting Sept.
-20. Turkeys had a slightly below average year and surveys indicate they were at 85 percent of their 10-year average.
+The Maupin and Biggs units are included in the general Eastern Oregon season.
+There is no longer a controlled fall turkey hunt in the White River unit.
+Turkeys had a slightly above average year with summer surveys indicating they were at 113 percent of their 10-year average.

-Hunters can access lands in the Upland Cooperative Access Program, the Heppner Regulated Hunt Area in this district for upland bird hunting.
-Also, see ODFW’s Columbia Basin Bird Hunting Guide for maps and other good information on the 250K acres open to public hunting.
+Hunters can access lands in the , the Heppner Regulated Hunt Area in this district for upland bird hunting.
+Also, see ODFW’s for maps and other good information on the 250K acres open to public hunting.

 The majority of upland hunting is on private land, so be sure to ask permission prior to hunting.
 Hunters looking for public land can access the Columbia Basin Wildlife Areas, including Power City, Irrigon, Coyote Springs and Willow Creek.